Skip to main content

 Security Best Practices

-• Store keys in environment variables, not in source code or version control
+• Store keys in environment variables, not in source code.

-• Use separate keys for development and production environments
+• Use separate keys for dev and prod.

 Error Responses